mostwk/projects/README.md

 # projects
-doing some small projects for myself
+doing some small projects for myself while learning python